alcid3s/3D-Graphics_Mazegame/README.md

 - Sound effects and background music to enhance the gaming experience.
 - AI-controlled monster that actively hunts the player.
 - Multiple levels with increasing difficulty.
-- Player and monster movement controlled by keyboard input.
+- Player movement controlled by keyboard input.

 ## Installation
 To run this project on your local machine, follow these steps: